Kambrian/HBTplus/README.md

 ## Prerequisites

 - a `c++` compiler with `c++11` support (e.g., `gcc 4.6.3` above)
-- HDF5 C and C++ library
+- [HDF5](https://www.hdfgroup.org/) C and C++ library
-- Boost C++ library with MPI enabled (which requires a MPI library)
+- [Boost](http://www.boost.org/) C++ library with MPI enabled (which requires a MPI library)

-in progress...
+Core part done.
+More post-processing to be added.

+## Compile
+To produce single-precision `HBT` (internal datatypes are 4byte int and 4byte float), do

+	make

+.
+If you need double-precision, do

+    make HBTdouble

+## Run

+    mpirun -np 2 HBT configs/Example.conf [snapshotstart] [snapshotend]

+will run it with 2 mpi processes.
+Set `OMP_NUM_THREADS` to adjust the number of openmp threads on each node.

+Check `configs/Example.conf` for a sample parameter file.

+If `snapshotend` is omitted, only process `snapshotstart`.
+If `snapshotstart` is also omitted, will run from `MinSnapshotIndex` (default=0) to `MaxSnapshotIndex` (specified in config file).

+To submit to a batch queue, check `HBTjob_mpi.bsub`